 The science behind the RWH and the F scale ratings is impressive and goes beyond this guide.
 By “goes beyond” I mean it would bore you to tears.
 If you have the time, you can read more on their website here.

 Durability and longevity is the name of the game when it comes to multi-purpose bars.

 Finally, this bar costs less than you’d expect.
 If you asked me to guess, I’d probably guess 35-45% higher than the actual price, and I’ve been working with bars for the better part of my life.

 How it compared to the Rogue Ohio power bar

-I decided to go with Rogue 2.0 in spite of the more aggressive knurling in the power bar.
+I decided to go with Rogue Ohio in spite of the more aggressive knurling in the power bar.
 It’s because power bars are specifically designed to minimize whip.
-The 205,000 of tensile strength is too rigid to make a goo deadlift barbell.
+The 205,000 of tensile strength is too rigid to make a good deadlift barbell.

 - Longevity – it will last longer than similar bars…we’re talking decades.

 - Tensile strength of 190K PSI – won’t deform, even under extreme weight.